Shahimti/Customer-Churn-Analysis-/README.md

 This repository contains the following files:
 - README.md — Project documentation

-- Customer Churn Analysis Dashboard.pdf — A PDF export of the Power BI dashboard
+- Customer Churn Analysis Dashboard.pdf — A PDF export of the Power BI dashboard.

+- Teleco Raw Data.csv - A CSV file that shows the raw file of this dataset.

 **Interactivity**